 Hung-Wei (Bernie) is an undergraduate Stony Brook student, majoring in psychology, B.S., with concentrations in computer science and biology.
-He is the Chapter Vice President for Psi Chi International Honor Society, an Event Coordinator for community-based outreach events at the Counseling and Psychological Services (CAPS), and an intern from the Chill Peer Physical and Mental Health Internship.
-His research interests in the lab include using neural imaging techniques to study psychopathology as well as identifying risk-factors for perpetration and victimization of bullying.
+He is the Chapter Vice President for Psi Chi International Honor Society, an Event Coordinator for community-based interventions at the Counseling and Psychological Services (CAPS).
+His research interests include using neuroimaging techniques studying social interactions and its clinical implications.
 Currently, he is working on his independent project on a set of peer victimization data from the NIMH, co-mentored by Dr. Johanna Jarcho and Dr. Nicholas Eaton.
-He sets his heart on pursuing a Ph.D. in Clinical Psychology after graduation, focusing on how personality shapes mental health and how it affects social engagement and cognition, and the vulnerability of experiencing peer victimization.
+He aspires to pursue a Ph.D. in Clinical Psychology after graduation and to establish empirical interventions to alter long-term negative health outcomes resulted from early maladaptive behaviors.

 Alexa is an undergraduate Stony Brook student, majoring in Biology with a minor in Studio Art.
 She is an award-winning artist, a volunteer EMT for Stony Brook Fire Department, and is currently shadowing a urologist affiliated with St. Charles Hospital.
 After graduating, she intends on pursuing medical school with the intention of becoming a surgeon.